-Question: CenturyLink sent me a modem I didn’t order after I clearly stated before I signed up for its service that I would buy my own modem.
-I was forced to call CenturyLink in order to resolve the matter of being billed for leasing the modem I did not order, and I had to waste my time returning the unrequested modem via UPS.
+CenturyLink sent me a modem I didn’t order after I clearly stated before I signed up for its service that I would buy my own modem.
+I called CenturyLink to resolve the issue of being billed for a modem I did not order, and I had to waste my time returning the unrequested modem via UPS.

-After repeatedly calling customer service, I was assured the matter was resolved and that my account noted that I didn’t order the modem.
+After repeatedly calling customer service, they assured me that they had resolved the matter and that they had noted on my account that I didn’t order the modem.
 My bills say otherwise.

 Reaching CenturyLink is difficult.
-On several occasions, after I waited ten or more minutes, my call was disconnected on CenturyLink’s end.
+On several occasions, CenturyLink disconnected my call on their end after I waited ten or more minutes.
 I never received a return call from the customer service department.